2factorauth/twofactorauth/EXCLUSION.md

     Any site that could damage the reputation of TwoFactorAuth.org and/or lead to any controversy with either the maintainers or users, should not be listed.
     The group of active maintainers will decide on whether to include or exclude a site within a specific timeframe.
 Once an exclusion was decided upon, the site will be listed in the section below and - if a pull request exists - it will be closed.
-    This decision will also be in effect for pull requests that already existed before this exclusion documentation was published.

 ## Sites